 Outstanding amongst the family at this time was Sir Christopher Sibthorp (d.
 1632), English pamphleteer who made third justice of the King's bench in Ireland

-on 11 May 1607, and was knighted on 3 May 1618; Robert Sibthorpe or Sibthorp (died 1662), an English clergyman, known for his outspoken defense of...
-Another 68 words (5 lines of text) are included under the topic Early Sybethorpe Notables in all our PDF Extended History products and printed products wherever possible.
+on 11 May 1607, and was knighted on 3 May 1618; Robert Sibthorpe or Sibthorp (died 1662), an English clergyman, known for his outspoken defense of the divine right of kings during the reign of...
+Another 59 words (4 lines of text) are included under the topic Early Sybethorpe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sybethorpe family to Ireland